Dark Ages (historiography): Romanticism

-In the late 18th and early 19th centuries, the Romantics reversed the negative assessment of Enlightenment critics with a vogue for medievalism.
+In the late 18th and the early 19th centuries, the Romantics reversed the negative assessment of Enlightenment critics with a vogue for medievalism.
 The word "Gothic" had been a term of opprobrium akin to "Vandal" until a few self-confident mid-18th-century English "Goths" like Horace Walpole initiated the Gothic Revival in the arts.
 This stimulated interest in the Middle Ages, which for the following generation began to take on the idyllic image of an "Age of Faith".
 This, reacting to a world dominated by Enlightenment rationalism, expressed a romantic view of a Golden Age of chivalry.
 The Middle Ages were seen with nostalgia as a period of social and environmental harmony and spiritual inspiration, in contrast to the excesses of the French Revolution and, most of all, to the environmental and social upheavals and utilitarianism of the developing Industrial Revolution.
 The Romantics' view is still represented in modern-day fairs and festivals celebrating the period with 'merrie' costumes and events.

-Just as Petrarch had twisted the meaning of light versus darkness, so the Romantics had twisted the judgment of the Enlightenment.
-However, the period they idealized was largely the High Middle Ages, extending into Early Modern times.
-In one respect, this negated the religious aspect of Petrarch's judgment, since these later centuries were those when the power and prestige of the Church were at their height.
-To many, the scope of the Dark Ages was becoming divorced from this period, denoting mainly the centuries immediately following the fall of Rome.